 Even though there is no place to sit, no restroom and the place is more crowded than Seattle's #8 bus at rush hour, you still should get a drink here simply for the sake of saying “I’ve been to the first Starbucks!”

-Yes, it’s cheesy and slightly silly, but it’s too exciting to pass up, even for the average unenthusiastic drinker.
+The first Starbucks in the world opened its doors in 1971 and today it has the same design and interior as almost 50 years ago.
+Yes, it’s cheesy and slightly silly, but it’s too exciting to pass up, even for the average unenthusiastic drinker, as this place has a huge significance not only in the coffee history in the States and beyond.
 After all, whatever city you're from in America (and beyond) you probably have been to a Starbucks.
 And even for those who happen to border on coffee snobbery, they'll be tempted to look just the same.
 So go ahead: have fun, be a tourist, snap a few pics and get your favorite Frappo-whateva!

 Several years back I read Howard Schultz's book, Pour Your Heart Into It – and was impressed.
 After reading it, you better believe I wanted to see for myself the very place where Schultz plotted to take over the caffeinated world.